-It is with sadness, relief and joy that let you know: Joan Kolseth has passed from this earth to her Heavenly home around 9:30am this morning.
+It is with sadness, relief and joy that we announce: Joan Kolseth has passed from this earth to her Heavenly home around 9:30 am this morning.
 She is now at peace with her Savior and her soul mate.

-Joan F. Kolseth, 85 of Honesdale, PA, passed away on August 14, 2017.
-She was in hospice care at Ellen Memorial Healthcare Center, and had been living with her daughter, Julie Eschler and husband, Edward, in Honesdale, PA, prior to entering Ellen Memorial.
+Joan F. Kolseth, 85, of Todd, NC, entered into the Lord's rest on August 14, 2017.
+She was in hospice care at Ellen Memorial Healthcare Center, and had been living with her daughter, Julie Eschler and her husband, Edward, in Honesdale, PA, prior to entering Ellen Memorial.

-Joan was a loving wife, mother and faithful servant of Christ and example to her children.
+Joan was a loving wife and mother, a faithful servant of Christ and example to her children in her devotion to her husband and zeal for God's word.

 She was preceded by her husband, Richard S Kolseth in 2015.
-She is survived by her three children, Richard Kolseth of Todd, NC; Julie Eschler of Honesdale, PA; and Sharon Robinson of Manlius, NY; 16 living grandchildren, and 9 great-grandchildren.
-She also leaves behind numerous dear friends and a legacy of people she touched with her testimony.
+She is survived by her three children, Richard Kolseth and wife Katrina of Todd, NC; Julie Eschler and husband Ed of Honesdale, PA; and Sharon Robinson and husband Tim of Manlius, NY; 16 living grandchildren, and 9 great-grandchildren.
+She is remembered by numerous dear friends and a legacy of people she touched with her testimony.

 Nicodemus was puzzled by something Jesus said to him.
 There are many things in the Bible that puzzle me; I’m in good company.
 Things that I just don’t understand because I don’t have the background in the ancient cultures or language, passages that seem too convoluted and things that just don’t seem to fit.
 This seems to be a deal breaker for some people as far as faith goes, but I’m comfortable with ambiguity.